(Isaacs' Syndrome; Neuromyotonia)

 The diagnosis of Isaacs syndrome is based on symptoms and results of electromyography and nerve conductions studies, which show characteristic abnormalities.

-Symptoms of Isaacs syndrome can be relieved by the anticonvulsants carbamazepine or phenytoin.
+Symptoms of Isaacs syndrome can be relieved by antiseizure drugs such as carbamazepine or phenytoin.

 People may also benefit from immune globulin (a solution containing many different antibodies collected from a group of donors), given intravenously, or plasma exchange (filtering of toxic substances, including abnormal antibodies, from the blood).